CUH Logo

-A hysterosalpingogram is an X-ray examination to assess the shape of the uterine cavity (womb) and fallopian tubes for any abnormalities and blockages.
+A hysterosalpingogram is an X-ray examination to assess the uterine cavity (womb) and fallopian tubes for any abnormalities and blockages.
 This can then be used to help plan any treatment you might need or help reassure you of normality.
 It is an outpatient procedure and usually takes less than half an hour to perform.

 Rarely a patient may have an allergy to iodine used in the contrast given.
 If you have previously reacted to intravenous injection of contrast (the same contrast used for a CT scan) you must inform the staff.